Maliek2/now/content/en/blog/say-hello-to-doks/index.md

 homepage: false
 ---

-Introducing Doks, a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default.
+Introducing Ad Doks, a Maliek theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default.